Combinatorial Allocation Bandits with Nonlinear Arm Utility: Preliminaries

-\subsection{Generalized Linear Models}
+\subsection{Generalized linear models}

 Within the framework of GLM \citep{McCullagh_GLM}, the conditional distribution of the response variable $Y$ given the explanatory variable $X$ belongs to the exponential family.
-Formally, the probability density function parameterized by $\theta$ is given by
+Formally, the probability density function parameterized by $\bm{\theta}$ is given by where we use the unit-dispersion canonical form, since any fixed known dispersion parameter can be absorbed into the sub-Gaussian parameter and tuning constants without changing the regret rates.
+Under this normalization, $m\colon\R\to\R$ is a known twice differentiable function and satisfies $\dot{m}(\bm{X}^\top\bm{\theta})=\E\brk{Y|\bm{X}}$ and $\ddot{m}(\bm{X}^\top\bm{\theta})=\mathrm{Var}(Y|\bm{X})$.
+In what follows, we set $\mu(\bm{X}^\top\bm{\theta})=\dot{m}(\bm{X}^\top\bm{\theta})$.
+The exponential family comprises distributions such as the Gaussian and Bernoulli.